Lamination Stacks Of Industrial Motor Cores in China

 Progressive Stamping

-Some application areas where progressive stamping motor cores are commonly used in Home Appliances, Industrial Equipment, HVAC Systems, Consumer Electronics, etc.
+Motorneo progressive stamping motor cores are commonly used in automobiles, home appliances, drones, HVAC systems, power tools, etc.

 Rotor&Stator Laminations Stacks Process

-We are professional motor lamination manufacturers.
-Our craftsmen seamlessly stack and assemble laminations with meticulous precision to create motor cores that meet the highest industry standards.
+Motorneo offers an automation stack and assembles lamination services.
 Our lamination stacking process includes various methods, including riveting, cleating, laser welding, TIG and MIG welding, glue bonding, and self-bonding.

 Glue Bonding